DynamoDS/DynamoPrimer/09_Custom-Nodes/9-6_Scripting Strategies.md

  >Tip: Avoid one-letter variables (esp. l, O, I) except in very short blocks, when the meaning is clearly visible from the immediate context.

-* Use of Blank Lines
+* Use of Blank Lines.

  * Surround top-level function and class definitions with two blank lines.